Office of Research & Creative Scholarship

 Andrew Shepard, Assistant Director

-- Comprehensive post award fiscal management of sponsored funds including the pre-audit and processing all grant expenditures and monthly review of expenses against the approved budget.
+- Provide comprehensive post award fiscal management of sponsored funds including the pre-audit and processing all grant expenditures and monthly review of expenses against the approved budget.
 Work with faculty to resolve financial issues.

 - Invoice sponsors to assure a positive cash flow for all grant awards and monthly review of all receivables.

-- Ensure grant awards and PI’s are in compliance with grant award terms and reporting requirements, College policies and agency guidelines that include cost share documentation, final financial reports and award close out.
+- Ensure grant awards and PI’s are in compliance with grant award terms and reporting requirements, College policies and sponsor guidelines.

-- Provide timely and reliable information and financial reports to faculty and administrators, off-campus partners and sponsors, federal and state agencies, private foundations and the corporate sector.
+- Provide timely and reliable information and financial reports to faculty and administrators, off-campus partners and sponsors.

-- Stay current of all research related post award sponsor and college policies and assure compliance with federal, state, and college research regulations.
+- Stay current of all research related post award sponsor and college policies to assure compliance with federal, state, and college research regulations.

 - Provide faculty and student training required to improve grant management skills, including budgeting and budget management, fiscal processes, compliance regulations and reporting requirements.